isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <div id="arrival"></div>

-### (e) Post-Arrival Day 3 and Day 7 COVID-19 PCR Tests at Designated Chain of Clinics
+### (f) Post-Arrival Day 3 and Day 7 COVID-19 PCR Tests at Designated Chain of Clinics

 <div style="padding-left: 5px; padding-bottom: 20px; font-size:16px; line-height:1.0; border-style: solid; border-width: 1px;">
 	<p style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5 color:red;"><span style="color:red;"><b><i>Note: Travellers entering Singapore with effect from 18 October 2021, 2359hrs will not be required to undergo post-arrival COVID-19 PCR tests.
 If they have previously made payment for their Day 3 and Day 7 tests, they will automatically receive a refund (excluding administrative fees) from the designated chain of clinics through the credit card used to pay for the tests.</i></b></span></p>